Citadel of Erbil: From the Neo-Assyrian period to the Sassanids

 Erbil was an important city during the Neo-Assyrian period.
 The city took part in the great revolt against Shamshi-Adad V that broke out over the succession of Shalmaneser III.
 During the Neo-Assyrian period, the name of the city was written as Arbi-Ilu, meaning 'Four Gods'.
 Erbil was an important religious centre that was compared with cities such as Babylon and Assur.
 Its goddess Ishtar of Erbil was one of the principal deities of Assyria, often named together with Ishtar of Nineveh.
 Her sanctuary was repaired by the kings Shalmaneser I, Esarhaddon and Assurbanipal.
 Inscriptions from Assurbanipal record oracular dreams inspired by Ishtar of Erbil.
 Assurbanipal probably held court in Erbil during part of his reign and received there envoys from Rusa II of Urartu after the defeat of the Elamite ruler Teumman.

 After the end of the Assyrian Empire, Erbil was first controlled by the Medes and then incorporated into the Achaemenid Empire before it became part of the empire of Alexander the Great after the Battle of Gaugamela, which was fought near Erbil in 331 BC.
-Subsequently, after the partition of Alexander the Great's Empire by his generals (known as Diadochoi), the city was called Arabella or Arbela and it was part of the Hellenistic Seleucid Kingdom.
+Subsequently, after the partition of Alexander the Great's Empire by his generals (known as Diadochoi), the city was called Arabella or Arbela and it was part of the Hellenistic Seleucid Empire.
 After the 1st century BCE, the Roman and Parthian Empire fought over control of Erbil, or Arbira as it was known in that period.
 After the 1st century AD, Arbela became an important Christian center.
 During the Sassanid period, Erbil was the seat of a satrap (governor).
 In 340 AD, Christians in Erbil were persecuted and in 358, the governor became a martyr after he converted to Christianity.
 A Nestorian school was founded in Erbil by the School of Nisibis in c.
 521. During this period, Erbil was also the site of a Zoroastrian fire temple.

 Muslim conquest until the Ottomans

 Erbil was conquered by the Muslims in the 7th century.
 It remained an important Christian center until the 9th century, when the bishop of Erbil moved his seat to Mosul.
-In the middle of the 10th century, Erbil came under the rule of Hadhabani Kurds until 1063 when it was taken over by the Seljuks.
+In the middle of the 10th century, Erbil came under the rule of Hadhabani Kurds until 1063 when it was taken over by the Seljuk Turks.
 From the first half of the 12th century until 1233, Erbil was the seat of the Begteginids, a Turcoman dynasty that rose to prominence under the reign of Zengi, the atabeg of Mosul.
-In 1183, Zain ad-Din Yusuf, ruler of Erbil, shifted his allegiance to the Ayyubid Sultanate.
+In 1183, Zain ad-Din Yusuf, ruler of Erbil, shifted his allegiance to the Kurdish Ayyubid Sultanate.
 In 1190 when Zain ad-Din Yusuf died, his older brother Muzaffar al-Din Gökböri, who was previously governor of Edessa, became the new governor of Erbil.
 He created a lower town around the city on the citadel mound and founded hospitals and madrasahs.
-When Gökburi died in 1233 without an heir, control of Erbil shifted to the Abbasid Caliph al-Mustansir after he had besieged the city.
+When Gökböri died in 1233 without an heir, control of Erbil shifted to the Abbasid Caliph al-Mustansir after he had besieged the city.